2019 Monster Energy NASCAR Cup Series: Race reports

 Daniel Hemric started the race on pole.
 Joey Logano won the first stage while Denny Hamlin won the second stage.
 Hamlin dominated and led the most laps in the race.
 Late in the race, Bubba Wallace and Matt Tifft wrecked to set up an overtime finish.
-During the first overtime, Hemric and Daniel Suarez crashed right before the white flag came out, setting up a second overtime finish.
+During the first overtime, Hemric and Daniel Suárez crashed right before the white flag came out, setting up a second overtime finish.
 During the second overtime, Hamlin held off Chase Elliott and Kyle Busch to win the race, his fifth win of the season.
 Following the race, Brad Keselowski, Alex Bowman, Clint Bowyer, and William Byron were eliminated from the playoffs.